DimitrisMel/SSVS/README.md

 Give the path of these two files to GeneralUtil.java in lines 19 and 20, respectively.

-Finally, you need to give the path of the project (the parent folder of src) to GeneralUtil.java in line 14 and create a folder named Results in the parent folder of src.
+Finally, you need to give the path of the project (the parent folder of src) to GeneralUtil.java in line 14 and create a folder named Results in same directory as src.